-You’re snoozing soundly, dreaming of your favorite beaches or vacation destinations when suddenly you’re awoken by the not-so-dulcet sounds of barks and whines by your side, probably accompanied by a wet nose or some gentle pawing by your pup.
-If your dog has become a furry alarm clock, waking you up hours before your actual alarm goes off, not only are you likely sleep-deprived, but you’re probably wondering why your pooch does this.
+You’re snoozing soundly, dreaming of your favorite beaches or vacation destinations.
+Suddenly, you’re awoken by the not-so-sweet sounds of barks and whines by your side, probably accompanied by a wet nose or some gentle pawing by your pup.
+If your dog has become a furry alarm clock, waking you up hours before your actual alarm goes off, not only are you likely sleep-deprived, but you’re probably wondering, “Why does my dog wake me up?”

 As with many seemingly puzzling canine behaviors, you may need to do a little detective work to figure out why your dog is waking you.
-Dealing with an alarm-clock dog is annoying, but fortunately, there are ways to redirect your dog’s unwanted behaviors into more positive channels once you determine the reason behind the early wake-up calls.
+Dealing with an alarm-clock dog can be annoying.
+Fortunately, once you determine the reason behind the early wake-up calls, there are ways to redirect your dog’s unwanted behaviors to more positive ones.

 Why Your Dog Wakes You Up Early